The punctual Hilbert schemes for the curve singularities of types $E_6$ and $E_8$: Abstract

 \section{Abstract}

-Pfister and Steenbrink studied Punctual Hilbert schemes for irreducible curve singularities.
-They investigated the structure of a special Punctual Hilbert scheme, which is called the Pfister-Steenbrink space in this paper, for monomial curve singularities.
-In the present paper, we study the structure of Punctual Hilbert schemes for irreducible curve singularities of $E_6$ and $E_8$ types.
+Pfister and Steenbrink studied punctual Hilbert schemes for irreducible curve singularities.
+In particular, they investigated the structure of special punctual Hilbert schemes for certain monomial curve singularities.
+In this paper, we study the punctual Hilbert schemes of all degrees for the curve singularities of types $E_6$ and $E_8$.
+For our analysis, we introduce computational algorithms to decompose a punctual Hilbert schemes into affine cells.
+We also use the theory of Gr\"obner basis and known results about the compactified Jacobian of singular curves to prove our main theorems.